 The Nonprofit Success Pack is a very much easy-to-use fundraising and constituent management application on the Salesforce platform.
 It’s driven by the Salesforce.org community and built specifically considering the needs of nonprofits in mind.

-Having all this data in one hub means you can take it to the next level, like marketing automation for corporate relations, events management, onboarding journeys… and of course, you can extend all the objects that are available the Nonprofit Success Pack itself, from adding attributes to automation, reports, etc.
+Having all this data in one hub means you can take it to the next level with the help of Salesforce NPSP consultant, like marketing automation for corporate relations, events management, onboarding journeys… and of course, you can extend all the objects that are available the Nonprofit Success Pack itself, from adding attributes to automation, reports, etc.

 NPSP uses, as the base, Salesforce platform only.
 Standard objects accounts, contacts, and opportunities are still the major building blocks, but nonprofit CRM believes managing constituent data, and optimizing fundraising and program activities.
 Tracking a different set of entities and their relationships namely individual donors, their household affiliations, and donations.